claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 The above attacks can be carried out in different ways.
 We list there the most common ones:

-* Installation of spyware or spoofing: This form of attack consists on installing unwanted tools into a device in order to gain access to accounts or for active monitoring.
+* Installation of spyware or spoofing: This form of attack consists of installing unwanted tools into a device in order to gain access to accounts or for active monitoring.
 It can also take the form of remote access by remotely "hacking" security questions, passwords or any authentication mechanism.
-Most of the times, these tools are installed without the victim's knowledge.
+Most of the time, these tools are installed without the victim's knowledge.
-* Coercion and control: This form of attack consists on using coercion and control (which can be physical, emotional or psychological) to gain access to devices, network devices, accounts or digital information.
-It often takes the form of forcing victims to reveal password or account/devices login mechanisms.
+* Coercion and control: This form of attack consists of using coercion and control (which can be physical, emotional or psychological) to gain access to devices, network devices, accounts or digital information.
+It often takes the form of forcing victims to reveal passwords or account/devices authentication mechanisms.
 * Shared network plans between family/relationship members: Often times, an attacker is the legal "owner" of a device (owning children's devices, for example) or accounts (a bank account, for example), or they have access to accounts/devices as they are part of a shared family plan.
-This enables an attacker to carry out the previously mentioned attacks without the knowledge of the victim and without the need of installation of tools.
+This enables an attacker to carry out the previously mentioned attacks without the knowledge of the victim and without the need for installation of tools.
-* Monitoring: This means of attack consists on the abuse of social media and any public information from the victim shared through it.
+* Monitoring: This means of attack consists of the abuse of social media and any public information found on digital tools from the victim that has been shared through it.
 It also involves installing tools for active monitoring on devices or using "bening" applications in a dual-use manner (applications, such as the "track my phone" one).
-* Exposure: This means of attack consists on an abuse of social media to enhance harrassment.
-It consists of using social media to post harmful content to humiliate, to harass family or friends, for doxxing or to non-consensually share intimate/private images.
+* Exposure: This means of attack consists of the abuse of social media to enhance harrassment.
+It consists of using social media to post harmful content to humiliate, to harass family or friends, for doxxing or to non-consensually share intimate/private media.

 # Specific abused technology